skimtiyaz/flutterui/README.md

 ![Logo](https://raw.githubusercontent.com/Tjpatel16/flutterui/master/assets/images/logo.png)

 FlutterUI is a 100% free Flutter open-source project.
 I am designing a different type of single page and widget for mobile app.
 You can make easy and fast apps using my code.
-You can use it for commercial and non-commercial purposes without permission from or attributing.
+You can use it for commercial and non-commercial purposes without permission or attributing.
 ## Design

  - Animation